galaxyproject/galaxy-hub/src/events/webinars/index.md

 See the [Galaxy Event Horizon](/src/events/index.md) for a complete list of upcoming events.

-If you know of any webinar that should be added to this page then please send it to outreach@galaxyproject.org.
+If you know of a webinar that should be added to this page then please send it to outreach@galaxyproject.org.

 <div class='center'>
 </div>